Direkt zum Inhalt springen

 Grendel, T.; Lübbe, H.; Haußmann, I. (2014): Effects of the duration and quality of prior work experience on the academic success of vocationally qualified students.
 In: Contributions to higher education research (36 (4)), pp. 40-63.

-Ludwigshafen University of Applied Sciences (2015): Study program survey.
-Internal document.
-Ludwigshafen am Rhein.
+Ludwigshafen University of Business and Society (2015): Study program survey.
+Internal documents.
+Ludwigshafen on the Rhine.

 Citation

-Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra (2017): Dimension: students' prior experiences & prior knowledge.
-In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good teaching in a diverse student body.
-Working Papers of the Ludwigshafen University of Applied Sciences, No. 6. www. hwg-lu.de/arbeitspapiere
+Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra (2017): Dimension: Students' prior experiences & Prior knowledge.
+In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good education in a diverse student body.
+Working Papers of the Ludwigshafen University of Business and Society, No. 6. www. hwg-lu.de/arbeitspapiere